List of Wentworth characters: Jacs Holt

 Jacqueline "Jacs" Holt (Kris McQuade) (season 1) was an inmate at Wentworth.
 Jacs was serving fourteen years for the manslaughter of an associate of her husband, Vinnie Holt.
 Jacs was in a competition for "Top Dog" with Franky Doyle, often insulting Franky's sexuality and ordering hits to try and take her out of the running.
-Jacs attempts to befriend Bea Smith when she was new to the prison, often alluding to how horrible it would be if something were to happen to Bea's daughter, Debbie, if Bea was not going to co-operate with Jacs wishes.
-After Bea siding with Franky, Jacs orders her son, Brayden to kill Debbie by heroin overdose.
-Jacs is confronted by Bea after she hears the news about Debbie's death, and Bea stabs a pen into Jacs neck, killing her.
+Jacs attempts to befriend Bea Smith when she was new to the prison, often alluding to how horrible it would be if something were to happen to Bea's daughter, Debbie, if Bea did not cooperate with Jacs' wishes.
+After Bea sided with Franky, Jacs orders her son, Brayden, to kill Debbie by heroin overdose.
+Jacs is confronted by Bea after she hears the news about Debbie's death, and Bea stabs a pen into Jacs' neck, killing her.

 Boomer

 Sue "Boomer" Jenkins (Katrina Milosevic) (seasons 1–8) is an inmate at Wentworth who is serving time for grievous bodily harm and drug trafficking.
 Boomer is best friends with Franky Doyle and serves as her muscle.
-Boomer is often portrayed as a slow and sometimes mentally challenged individual but, it is revealed that she has Fetal Alcohol Spectrum Disorder as a result of her mother ingesting alcohol while she was pregnant with Boomer.
-This brain based disability is the reason that she struggles with many cognitive issues.
+Boomer is often portrayed as a slow and sometimes mentally challenged individual, but it is revealed that she has Fetal Alcohol Spectrum Disorder as a result of her mother ingesting alcohol while she was pregnant with Boomer.
+Her disability is the reason that she struggles with many cognitive issues.
+After the siege, Boomer becomes Allie's second hand as Top Dog and manages to become pregnant.
+She survives the prison explosion.

 Erica Davidson

 Erica Davidson (Leeanna Walsman) (season 1) was the Governor of Wentworth after Meg Jackson.
-Before becoming the governor, Erica was a prisoner advocate, and an acquaintance of Franky Doyle.
-Although engaged, Erica explores her feelings for Franky, hinting that she is bisexual but always denies it.
+Before becoming the Governor, Erica was a prisoner advocate and an acquaintance of Franky Doyle.
+Although engaged, Erica explores her feelings for Franky, often hinting that she is bisexual, though she always denies it.

 Meg Jackson

 Meg Jackson (Catherine McClements) (season 1) was the Governor of Wentworth Correctional Centre.
 Meg was married to Will Jackson, an officer at Wentworth.
-She also had an affair with Fletcher which led to an abortion two weeks before the riot.
+She also had an affair with Fletcher, which led to an abortion two weeks before the riot.
 Meg died during a riot at the prison after being stabbed in the chest with a shiv.
 It is later revealed that Meg was killed by Franky Doyle accidentally.

 Joan Ferguson

 Joan Ferguson (Pamela Rabe) (seasons 2–8) became the Governor of Wentworth after Erica Davidson.
-Before being the governor, Ferguson was a correctional officer at Blackmoor Prison, where she shared a special bond with an inmate named Jianna, who was pregnant.
+Before being the Governor, Ferguson was a correctional officer at Blackmoor Prison, where she shared a special bond with an inmate named Jianna, who was pregnant.
 She becomes a prisoner in season 4.
 She appears as hallucinations in season 6.
-She appeared briefly in the season 7 finale where it was teased that she would return for season 8.
+She appeared briefly in the season 7 finale, where it was teased that she would return for season 8.
+Joan survives the prison explosion after saving Vera and goes on the run.